-Elizabeth Widzinski is currently an Adjunct Professor of Clarinet at the State University
+Elizabeth Widzinski has been an Adjunct Professor of Clarinet at the State University

-in ensemble settings with the Western New York Chamber Orchestra,
+she regularly performs in ensemble settings with the Western New York Chamber Orchestra,

 In Ms. Widzinski's time in Wichita, KS, she led first-place-winning chamber groups

-Beyond teaching private clarinet lessons, Ms. Widzinski has given multiple master
+Beyond teaching private clarinet lessons, Ms. Widzinski is a part-time repair technician,